LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

 If you open any xml file, you would notice a discrepancy in the name of xml file and in the tag of filename in the xml file, this generates a bug that won't let us generate tfrecords afterwards.
 We correct this by creating a new tag named Order and re-generating xml files using windows power shell with the correct name with new tag 'Order'.
 [This powershell custom script was made for this.](https://github.com/growupboron/Tiger-Detection-Using-ATRW-Dataset/blob/master/atrw_xml_correction.ps1) Run the script in your local Windows OS's powershell on the xml files.

 #### 1c.
 Split the dataset into train and test
-Copy the train.txt and val.txt files from atrw_anno_detection_train/ImageSets/Main/ directory into the atrw_anno_detection_train/Annotations/ directory
+Copy the train.txt and val.txt files from atrw_anno_detection_train/ImageSets/Main/ directory and the images from the images directory which is Detection_train/ into the atrw_anno_detection_train/Annotations/ directory
 In the terminal, issue the following commands to split the dataset into train and validation sets, you should be in the atrw_anno_detection_train/Annotations directory, while issuing these commands.
 ```
 $ mkdir train
 $ mkdir val
 $ while IFS= read -r filename; do mv "$filename".xml train/; done < train.txt
+$ while IFS= read -r filename; do mv "$filename".jpg train/; done < train.txt
 $ while IFS= read -r filename; do mv "$filename".xml val/; done < val.txt
+$ while IFS= read -r filename; do mv "$filename".jpg val/; done < val.txt
 ```
 ### 2. Setting up the working environment
 The TensorFlow Object Detection API requires using the specific directory structure provided in its GitHub repository.
 It also requires several additional Python packages, specific additions to the PATH and PYTHONPATH variables, and a few extra setup commands to get everything set up to run or train an object detection model.